Biography

 A Few of My Favorites

-Novels/Fiction: Beloved by Toni Morrison, Blood Meridian by Cormac McCarthy, Collected Fictions by Jorge Luis Borges, Ragtime by E.L.
-Doctorow, In the Skin of a Lion by Michael Ondaatje, The Things They Carried by Tim O’Brien, Siddhartha by Hermann Hesse, The Plague by Albert Camus
+Novels/Fiction: Beloved by Toni Morrison, Suttree by Cormac McCarthy, American Pastoral by Philip Roth, Age of Iron by J.M.
+Coetzee, Ragtime by E.L.
+Doctorow, In the Skin of a Lion by Michael Ondaatje, The Nickel Boys by Colson Whitehead, The Plague by Albert Camus, Collected Fictions by Jorge Luis Borges, Siddhartha by Hermann Hesse

-Non-fiction: Travels with Charley by John Steinbeck, No god but God by Reza Aslan, Stamped from the Beginning by Ibram X. Kendi, Eat, Pray, Love by Elizabeth Gilbert, Malcolm X: A Life of Reinvention by Manning Marable, The Islamic Jesus by Mustafa Akyol, Jesus: The Human Face of God by Jay Parini
+Non-fiction: Travels with Charley by John Steinbeck, The Autobiography of Malcolm X by Malcolm X as told to Alex Haley, No god but God by Reza Aslan, Stamped from the Beginning by Ibram X. Kendi, Eat Pray Love by Elizabeth Gilbert, The Islamic Jesus by Mustafa Akyol, Jesus: The Human Face of God by Jay Parini, The Anthropocene Reviewed by John Green

-Music: U2, Led Zeppelin, Nine Inch Nails, Taylor Swift, The Weeknd
+Music: David Bowie, U2, Nine Inch Nails, Taylor Swift, Tool, Seal, Eminem

 TV Shows: Mad Men, Sons of Anarchy, Suits